-In response to the COVID-19 pandemic, the Community Technical Assistance Center of New York (CTAC) is sharing a collection of past trainings that may be of use to caregivers, behavioral health professionals, and others who serve vulnerable populations.
+In response to the COVID-19 pandemic, the Community Technical Assistance Center of New York (CTAC) is sharing a collection of past trainings, from CTAC and other training and technical assistance partners, designed to help caregivers, behavioral health professionals, and others who work in mental health services or with vulnerable populations.
 CTAC is co-directed by the NYU McSilver Institute.

 The NYC Early Childhood Mental Health Training and Technical Assistance Center (TTAC) provides training and technical assistance to mental health professionals serving children 0-5 and their families in the New York City Department of Health and Mental Hygiene (DOHMH) funded Early Childhood Therapeutic Centers (ECTCs) as well as professionals working in New York City outpatient mental health clinics, early intervention, Universal Pre-K and ACS Early Learn sites and other child-serving systems.
 TTAC has curated the following resources for providers of social services to children and families.

 Zero to Three’s resource page offer tips for families including age-appropriate responses to common questions, a guide to self-care, and activities for young children experiencing social distancing.

 Telehealth Service in Infant Mental Health Home Visiting